 A season ticket holder at Spurs, Rakesh also enjoys cycling, walking and music.

-Gibb v Maidstone & Tunbridge Wells NHS Trust: A Court of Appeal decision that a public body could not escape contractual commitments in a compromise agreement by alleging after the event that their decision to enter into them was unlawful or irrational.
+- Won a Court of Appeal decision that a public body could not escape contractual commitments in a compromise agreement by alleging after the event that their decision to enter into them was unlawful or irrational.

-Kelly and ors v UNISON: A Tribunal decision about whether the claimants were discriminated against on grounds of their Trotskyite beliefs contrary to the Religion and Belief Regulations.
+- Secured a tribunal decision about whether the claimants were discriminated against on grounds of their Trotskyite beliefs contrary to the Religion and Belief Regulations.

-O'Hanlon v HMRC: A Court of Appeal decision about disability discrimination in relation to sickness absence procedures.
+- Won a Court of Appeal decision about disability discrimination in relation to sickness absence procedures.

-Griffiths v DWP: A Court of Appeal case about disability discrimination in relation to trigger points in sickness absence procedures.
+- Won a Court of Appeal case about disability discrimination in relation to trigger points in sickness absence procedures.